 - [a] "Mobile crisis outreach team" means a crisis intervention service for minors or families of minors experiencing behavioral health or psychiatric emergencies. - [b] "Restorative justice program" means a school-based program or a program used or adopted by a school that is designed to enhance school safety, reduce school suspensions, and limit referrals to court, and is designed to help minors take responsibility for and repair the harm of behavior that occurs in school. - [c] "Youth court" means the same as that term is defined in § 80-6-901, including that it is a diversion program that provides an alternative disposition for cases involving minors who have committed minor offenses in which youth participants, under the supervision of an adult coordinator, may serve in various capacities within the courtroom, acting in the role of jurors, lawyers, bailiffs, clerks, and judges. - 6.4.2 Alternative School-Related Interventions.
 The Board may establish or partner with a certified youth court program or establish or partner with a comparable restorative justice program.
 The School may refer a student to youth court or a comparable restorative justice program in accordance with § 53G-8-211. - 6.4.3 Referrals of Minors.
 A qualifying minor to whom a habitual disruptive student behavior notice is issued under Section 6.3.1 may not be referred to the juvenile court.
 The School will follow § 53G-8-211 with respect to referring a minor who is alleged to have committed an offense on school property.
-In accordance with § 53G-8-211: - [a] if the alleged offense is a class C misdemeanor, an infraction, or a status offense on School property, the minor may be referred; - (i) to an evidence-based alternative intervention, including:

-(1) a mobile crisis outreach team;

-Deleted: 78A-6-1203

-Deleted: juvenile offenders

-Formatted: Font: 11 pt

-Deleted: or that is truancy

-Deleted: or truancy,

-Deleted: may not be referred to law enforcement or court but

-Deleted: to alternative school-related interventions, including

-Deleted: , as defined in § 80-1-102

-Formatted: Font: 11 pt Deleted: 07.31.2020

-(2) youth services center, as defined in § 80-5-102; Deleted: →(ii) a Deleted: receiving (3) a youth court or comparable restorative justice program; Deleted: operated by the Division of Juvenile Justice Services in accordance with (4) an evidence-based alternative intervention created and developed by the Deleted: → (iii) School or other governmental entities as set forth in § 53G-8-211(3)(a)(v); or Deleted: or Deleted: → (iv) other (5) a tobacco cessation or education program if the offense is a violation of § 76-Deleted: s 10-105; or Deleted: (iii) for prevention and early intervention youth services, as described in § 80-5-201, by Deleted: [b]
+In accordance with § 53G-8-211: - [a] if the alleged offense is a class C misdemeanor, an infraction, or a status offense on School property, the minor may be referred: - (i) to an evidence-based alternative intervention, including - (1) a mobile crisis outreach team; - (2) a youth services center, as defined in § 80-5-102; - (3) a youth court or comparable restorative justice program; - (4) an evidence-based alternative intervention created and developed by the School or other governmental entities as set forth in $\S 53G-8-211(3)(a)(v)$ or - (5) a tobacco cessation or education program if the offense is a violation of 76-10-105; or - (ii) for prevention and early intervention youth services, as described in § 80-5-201, by the Division of Juvenile Justice Services if the minor refuses to participate in an evidence-based alternative intervention described above.

-[b] Except as provided in Subsection [c] below, if a minor is alleged to have committed an offense on School property that is a class C misdemeanor, an infraction, or a status offense, the minor may be referred directly to a law enforcement officer or agency or the juvenile court only if:

-the Division of Juvenile Justice Services if the minor refuses to participate in an evidencebased alternative intervention described above.

-(i) the minor allegedly committed the same offense on School property on two previous occasions; and

-(ii) the minor was referred to an evidence-based alternative intervention, or to prevention or early intervention youth services, as described in Subsection [a] above for both of the two previous offenses.

-[c] If a minor is alleged to have committed a traffic offense that is an infraction, the minor may be referred directly to a law enforcement officer or agency, a prosecuting attorney, or a court for the traffic offense.

-[d] If a minor is alleged to have committed an offense on School property that is a class B misdemeanor or a class A misdemeanor, the minor may be referred directly to a court or to the evidence-based alternative interventions in Subsection [a] above.
+- [b] Except as provided in Subsection [c] below, if a minor is alleged to have committed an offense on School property that is a class C misdemeanor, an infraction, or a status offense, the minor may be referred directly to a law enforcement officer or agency or the juvenile court only if: - (i) the minor allegedly committed the same offense on School property on two previous occasions; and - (ii) the minor was referred to an evidence-based alternative intervention, or to prevention or early intervention youth services, as described in Subsection [a] above for both of the two previous offenses. - [c] If a minor is alleged to have committed a traffic offense that is an infraction, the minor may be referred directly to a law enforcement officer or agency, a prosecuting attorney, or a court for the traffic offense. - [d] If a minor is alleged to have committed an offense on School property that is a class B misdemeanor or a class A misdemeanor, the minor may be referred directly to a court or to the evidence-based alternative interventions in Subsection [a] above.